 Thirdly, eco-efficiency does not cover social aspects (Gladwin et al. 1995b).
 In addition, even if social aspects would be considered analogously as social efficiency, relative measures only allow to consider environmental and social impacts simultaneously that are expressed in the same unit.
-There are a number of methods to determine relative weights for some environmental impacts (e.g. Schaltegger & Sturm 1992; Heijungs et al.
+There are a number of methods to determine relative weights for some environmental impacts (e.g. Schaltegger & Sturm 1992; Heijungs et al. 1992).

-1992).
 To arrive at a sustainability indicator all environmental and social subindicators must be weighted and aggregated (Ragas et al. 1995).
 It is, however, very doubtful that all relevant environmental and social impacts can be integrated in one common unit of environmental and social impact added respectively and that environmental and social impacts can be aggregated in one sustainable impact added (van den Bergh 1999; Callens & Tyteca 1999).
-If environmental and social impacts are measured in different units environmental and social impacts have to be considered separately and they can not be compared directly.
-This problem resembles the problem one encounters with absolute measures: To aggregate environmental and social aspects one needs to find a common numeraire, though in the case of relative measures this does not need to be a monetary numeraire.
+To aggregate and compare environmental and social aspects one needs to find a common numeraire, though in the case of relative measures this does not need to be a monetary numeraire.

-2.2.3 Shortcomings and challenges of measuring corporate contributions to sustainability of an entity (e.g. a company) to all three dimensions, environmental, social, and economic (Lawrence 1997; Moser 2001).
-As has become clear from the short-comings of the merely absolute and relative measures discussed above, a sustainable measure must consider the efficiency and the effectiveness of all three dimensions of sustainability simultaneously.
+2.2.3 Shortcomings and challenges of measuring corporate contributions to sustainability

+The objective of a sustainable measure is to assess the contribution of an entity (e.g. a company) to sustainability comprising all three dimensions, environmental, social, and economic (Lawrence 1997; Moser 2001).
+As has become clear from the shortcomings of the absolute and relative measures discussed above, a sustainable measure must consider the efficiency and the effectiveness of all three dimensions of sustainability simultaneously.